mariushelf/cookiecutter_python/{{ cookiecutter.project_slug }}/README.md

 ## With Github actions

-After every push to Github, the [tests.yml](.github/workflows/cicd.yaml) workflow is run.
+After every push to Github, the [cicd.yaml](.github/workflows/cicd.yaml) workflow is run.
 It runs the tests in the [tests](tests) folder for a bunch of Python versions.

 It also uploads the code coverage report to [codecov](https://codecov.io).

-**Note:** for private repositories you need to acquire a token from codecov and configure in in the `tests.yaml` workflow file and in Github secrets.
+**Note:** for private repositories you need to acquire a token from codecov and configure in the `cicd.yaml` workflow file and in Github secrets.

 To configure which Python versions are tested, edit the `python-version` list in the `tests.yml` workflow file.